SystemsApproach/5G/intro.rst

 aggregation points-of-presence within close proximity to end users, each of which serves anywhere from 1,000 to 100,000 subscribers, depending on population density.
-In practice, the physical deployment of these ”edge” locations vary from operator to operator, but one possible scenario is to anchor both the cellular and wireline access networks in Telco *Central Offices*.
+In practice, the physical deployment of these “edge” locations vary from operator to operator, but one possible scenario is to anchor both the cellular and wireline access networks in Telco *Central Offices*.